 How Cider is Made

 You start with apples.
 Shocking, I know!
-However, not apples are created equal…most cider is made from cider apples, which are grown specifically to make the beverage.
+However, not apples are created equal…most is made from cider apples, which are grown specifically to make the beverage.
 Cider apples have high levels of sugar and tannins which are desirable for fermentation and providing rich aromas and complex structure to the beverage.
 I strongly recommend not walking through an orchard on an autumnal day and taking a bite of a cider apple because they are very tart in its natural form.
 Does that feel counterintuitive?
 That cider apples have high levels of sugar yet I’m telling you they’re very tart if you take a bite.
 Cider apples go from inedible to drinkable during fermentation… that leads me to the science which we should get into.

-Once the apples are harvested, they run through a cider mill to extract the fresh juice.
+Once the apples are harvested, they run through a mill to extract the fresh juice.
 The cider mill is like a juicer but more heavy-duty because it has to crush the whole apple, seeds, stem and all, into a mash called pomace and then extract juice from the pomace.
 The juice goes into large tanks and mixed with yeast in order for fermentation to take place.
 The fermentation is where your G-rated apple cider becomes cider for big kids and the beverage becomes alcohol.
 The fermentation time can range from a few days to months.

 Time to drink…..NOOOO not yet.
 The cider maker must decide if she wants to do some carbing, which doesn’t refer to eating a bowl of pasta before a marathon.
 Carbing is insider lingo for adding carbonation to your fermented beverage.
 There are two ways to do this.
 The first way is the path of least resistance…bottle conditioning.
 Cider gets placed in bottle with a flip top or champagne bottles for larger quantities and you mix the cider with priming sugar or a bit of fresh juice.
 Sugar serves as the food for yeast and as the yeast eats the sugar, and then you have bubbles as the yeast reproduces.The second method, one that is often scoffed at by cider purists, is when cider is keg carbonated.
 This means CO2 is forced into the finished product.
 Regardless of the method, cider tends to be less carbonated than beer because it is lower in sugar, and the more sugar equals more fizz.
-Mind you, cider is fantastic still or sparkling but it’s an important decision for any cider maker.
+Mind you, cider is fantastic still or sparkling but it’s an important decision for any producer.

 There’s Something for Everyone

 This historic drink is incredibly versatile for any drinker.
 The craft boom has expanded the possibility and variety of cider styles, particularly in the U.S. where the beverage’s was on the D-list as being overly sweet for way too long.
 From dry to sweet to tannins to bubbles, there is something for everyone if you know what to look for.
-Here’s a starter guide that can help you find the perfect cider for you and you can also check out our article on the regional differences of cider.
+Here’s a starter guide that can help you find the perfect cider for you and you can also check out our article on the regional differences.